Muskworker/Zoontag/README.md

 - scope: user-picked folders

 ## Spotlight fallback
 If `NSMetadataQuery` refuses to start even though indexing is available, Zoontag now falls back to invoking `/usr/bin/mdfind` with the same include/exclude tags and scopes, then hydrates tag facets from that output.
-This keeps searches functional while we continue investigating the underlying API failure.
+When no tag filters are set, we enumerate the selected folders directly so users can still browse every file before refining.

 ## Next steps (likely Codex iteration plan)
 1) Swap icons for real thumbnails via `QuickLookThumbnailing`